 Usage features should be used for time-based analysis e.g., how many times a feature was used last week/month/year etc. They can be populated through usage heartbeats.

 Note that while (normal) heartbeats have licensing/activation implications, analytical and usage feature heartbeats do not affect the licensing/activation status at all.
 They just provide an easy way to collect data.

 While usage features typically represent high-level functionality, usage modules typically represent technical content, such as a code class, function or module.

 A usage heartbeat is always bound to a usage feature.
 Usage modules is an optional field/extension of usage heartbeats (a usage heartbeat might contain a usage module or not), in order to provide more analysis granularity.

 There is an m:n relationship between usage features and usage modules: A feature can call multiple modules.
 Similarly, a module can be called by multiple features.

-The product dashboard has two filters controlling every chart:
+The product dashboard has multiple filters controlling every chart: